ejuliencoyne/particletrails/_posts/2018-11-23-patreon-diary.md

   <br />
 </figure>

 And there you have it!
 Are you dying to fill in the gaps?
-You can read all of the [October posts for free][october], and if you want to read everything I've written so far (AND get an email every day with a new pretty photo and diary entry), consider becoming a patron!
+You can read all of the [October posts for free][october], and if you want to read everything I've written so far (AND get an email every day with a new pretty photo and diary entry), consider [becoming a patron][patreon]!

 I, really, truly, am thankful for every patron I have.
 I was so touched that a couple of friends subscribed right away, and it's the main thing that kept me motivated to keep writing the diary, knowing it was meaningful enough to a couple of people that they wanted to subscribe to read it.
 It's been a really fun experience!